"Eric Stoltz, if my calculations are correct, you will be replaced by Michael J. Fox

 - He also did the same for Newman.
 In his first appearance, Kramer is shouting to him from Jerry's apartment window.
 The voice of Newman shouting back was originally Larry David.
 When Newman later became a regular character with Wayne Knight cast in the role, David had the original scene redubbed with Knight's voice for syndication.

 - Morty Seinfeld was played by Phil Bruns in his first appearance.
 When Barney Martin was cast, they initially planned to reshoot his scenes as they had with Jerry Stiller.
 The changes to Jerry's apartment set, coupled with the ages of the other actors, though, meant they would've looked out of place with the rest of the episode.

 - Mighty Morphin' Power Rangers featured a different actress (Audri DuBois) playing Trini in the original pilot version of "Day Of The Dumpster".
 She was replaced with Thuy Trang for the proper version.
 The only shot of her that remains in the proper version is when the rangers exit the Command Center.
 A different voice actor was also used to voice Finster, who was also replaced in the proper version.

-- In Cybertron, the unaired pilot of VR Troopers, Jason David Frank played Adam Steele.
-When JDF was forced to leave the project in order to return to Power Rangers, Brad Hawkins replaced him and the character was renamed Ryan Steele in the series itself.
+- In Cybertron, the unaired pilot of VR Troopers, Jason David Frank played Adam Steel.
+The original plan was to to have Brad Hawkins replace Frank's character on Power Rangers after the show was picked up for more episodes.
+However it was decided that Frank should return to Power Rangers, so Hawkins replaced him for V.R Troopers with the character being renamed Ryan Steele.